 Address: 96 Oxford Terrace, Christchurch

-After the devastating February 2011 earthquake, Christchurch began to recover starting with a pop-up container mall, originally known as Re:Start.
+After the devastating February 2011 earthquake, Christchurch began to recover, starting with a pop-up container mall, known initially as Re:Start.
 Opening in October 2011 as a temporary response to the lack of permeant buildings, life was bought back into the CBD with shops and cafes.

 Sever years later what was once a temporary solution became permanent with a unique inner-city experience for both locals and visitors.
 There are more than 60 affordable food outlets and stalls, restaurants, retailers, and a picnic area right along the Avon.